-- Commissionable trades: The definition of trades was updated to capture only commissionable trades (this impacts DARTs, derivative DARTs percentage, and average commission per trade). - Customer accounts: The definition of accounts was updated to align the minimum threshold for gross new and end of period retail accounts to \$25.
+- Commissionable trades: The definition of trades was updated to capture only commissionable trades (this impacts daily average revenue trades (DARTs), derivative DARTs percentage, and average commission per trade). - Customer accounts: The definition of accounts was updated to align the minimum threshold for gross new and end of period retail accounts to \$25.
 The definition for gross new retail accounts sourced from Corporate Services was also updated to include only those accounts which maintain a minimum balance of \$25 at the end of the reporting period or trade within the reporting period.